Canine Parvovirus is a highly contagious & absolutely deadly viral disease that affects dogs, especially puppies.

 Statistics show that around 80% of puppies will die from Parvo if they're not treated quickly, this type of care is absolutely essential if you want your puppy to have the best possible chance of survival.

 It's vitally important to get the treatment started right away, that's why any puppy who's showing sudden onset symptoms of diarrhea and/or vomiting and who seems lethargic or disinterested in food or his surroundings, needs to be seen by a vet IMMEDIATELY.

-A day's wait could cost your precious baby his life.
+Even a 24 hour delay wait could cost your precious baby his life.

 Individual puppies can react quite differently to this disease, and although early diagnosis and treatment is vital, it's not a guarantee of recovery.

 The most acute phase of the illness usually lasts somewhere between 7 and 14 days, and if a puppy survives this long he has a good chance of making a full recovery.

 Some puppies can get very, very sick for a fairly long period of time, but eventually recover.

 Others can get sick extremely quickly, and die just as quickly.
 Still others can get sick, appear to be improving and then die unexpectedly.

 The lucky ones are very sick for almost 2 weeks and then slowly regain their strength and start on the path back to normal life.

 It's not always the biggest 'strongest' puppies that win the battle either, you simply can't tell by looking.